All Episodes

 Now we have to see it through the prism of what Loretta Lynch did and said.

-Now we have to see it through the prism of how he handled Hillary Clinton with a 13, 14 minute stinging indictment, letting her off the hook where he's making the case that she committed felony after felony after felony after felony after felony.
+Now we have to see it through the prism of how he handled Hillary Clinton with a 13, 14-minute stinging indictment letting her off the hook where he's making the case that she committed felony after felony after felony after felony after felony.

-You know, I I I it was breathtaking to me.
+You know, it was breathtaking to me.

-And in the end, sadly for James Comey's part, I mean it looks like a nice guy.
+And in the end, sadly for James Comey's part, I mean, it looks like a nice guy.

-But he's the most confused individual I've ever seen in the public eye.
+You know, seems handles himself well, but he's the most confused individual I've ever seen in the public eye.

-And frankly, he's been exposed between the Clinton emails, the Clinton server, not investigating the pay-to-play scheme.
+And frankly, he's been exposed between the Clinton emails, the Clinton server, not investigating the pay-to-play scheme, 20% of America's uranium, uranium one deal sent to Vladimir Putin.

 There's a real Russia conspiracy out there.

-Vladimir Putin gets 20 percent of our uranium.
+Vladimir Putin gets 20% of our uranium.

 What a great deal.

-The evidence of wrongdoing in her case was so incontrovertible and overwhelming, you know, that of course the left never covered that.
+The evidence of wrongdoing in her case was so incontrovertible and overwhelming, you know, that, of course, the left never covered that.

 I mean, I've never seen anything like it.

-Now I'm watching the media cherry pick as much as he can.
+Now I'm watching the media cherry-pick as much as he can.

-Oh my God.
+Oh, my God.

-I'm sitting there, I couldn't believe what I was hearing today.
+I couldn't believe what I was hearing today.

 Could not believe it.